onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary-sb.md

 ### T5.6 Ivy can't cook.
 Can you?

 Ivy: So what can I do?
 Speak a foreign language ...
 Hmm.
 Well, yes, I can speak French, and Spanish a little bit, but just holiday Spanish!
 Cooking?
-No, I cant cook at all.
+No, I can't cook at all.
 My mum can, she's a fantastic cook!
 Hmm.
 Sports - well, I think I'm quite good at sports - my cousin Alfie says I'm not because I can't skateboard, but skateboarding's not a sport.
 I can swim of course.
-Everyone can swim, cant they?
+Everyone can swim, can't they?
 I can swim very well, I like swimming, and I like tennis.
 I can play tennis quite well.
 But skiing is my best sport, I love it, and I can ski really well, really fast.
 Musical instruments?
-Er ... well, no, I cant play any musical instruments.
-My dad can play the guitar brilliantly, and my mum can play the piano a bit, but I cant play anything at all.
+Er ... well, no, I can't play any musical instruments.
+My dad can play the guitar brilliantly, and my mum can play the piano a bit, but I can't play anything at all.

 ### T5.7